Select a Business

-A successful entrepreneur must learn to deal with uncertainty and make judgments based on incomplete information.
-Entrepreneurship is not about eliminating risk but rather learning how to face and manage risk — this includes learning to make decisions based on limited information.
+Fear is the biggest obstacle for would-be entrepreneurs.
+A successful entrepreneur must learn to deal with uncertainty and make judgments without knowing what the future may bring.
+Entrepreneurship is not about eliminating risk but rather learning how to face and manage it head-on, which includes learning to make decisions based on limited information.

 Lost Opportunity Cost

-If you become immobilized by your fears while searching for a business and hesitate to make decisions within a reasonable time frame, you may struggle as an entrepreneur – not to mention risk losing the company that caught your eye in the first place.
+What’s the cost of delaying your decision by one year?
+If you become immobilized by your fears while searching for a business and hesitate to make decisions within a reasonable timeframe, you may struggle as an entrepreneur – not to mention risk losing the company that caught your eye in the first place.

-Entrepreneurship Is a Journey, Not a Destination
+Entrepreneurship is a Journey, not a Destination

 Learning from Experience